MonkeysLegion/monkeyslegion/README.md

-# Kreyalogic Framework
+# Monkeyslegion Framework

-Kreyalogic is a cutting-edge PHP framework designed to offer a comprehensive set of features for modern web application development.
+Monkeyslegion is a cutting-edge PHP framework designed to offer a comprehensive set of features for modern web application development.
 It aims to be fast, flexible, and developer-friendly, providing a unique set of tools for building scalable and maintainable applications.

 ## Features